|9:45AM||10:30AM||What's New in CR-8000 2018|

 As with any out-of-the-box tools, Ford had to start looking into the ways of customizing the E.series so it would meet specific Ford requirements.
 Major customization was created through joint efforts of the Ford ECAD and Zuken development team which came up with the specifications for what today is known as an HLOT-Manager Plug-In ((Harness Level & Options Tables – Manager plugin).

 HLOT-Manager allows user to manage the harness complexity, create Ford custom tables, run the Bill of Material and manage the KSK.
 We have also taken the advantage of the E3.series' ability to run scripts created in the VBS scripting environment which is very flexible.
-This is how we developed our Ford Specific Menus which include:

 Both parts of the customization: HLOT Manager Plugin and the Ford Menus were developed to assist with managing harness complexity, creating Ford specific tables, and generating Ford specific reports in support of the creation of harness drawings.